Method used

 From July 2020 I resumed giving Ditte vitamin C (2 x 150 mg) together with 2 of the day’s mushroom portions.

-From January 2023, this has been increased to plus 2 x 30 mg, so that she receives a total daily dose of 360 mg vitamin C, corresponding to 129 mg/kg body weight of 2.8 kg *).
+From January 2023, this was increased to plus 2 x 30 mg, so that she has received a total daily dose of 360 mg vitamin C, corresponding to 129 mg/kg body weight of 2.8 kg *).

-Ditte now gets vitamin C along with all 4 portions of mushroom extract.
+Ditte has thus received vitamin C along with all 4 servings of mushroom extract.

 Mixing one of the daily portions can be seen on this video.